kkourt/xarray/README.md

-An implementation of sequence data types (think of python lists) that efficiently support efficient partition and concatenation, so that they can be used in parallel programming.
+Sequence data types (think of python lists) that support efficient partition and concatenation, aimed for use in parallel programming.

 There are three alternative implementations: